amug-a/MovieSearchWebsite/README.md

 # MovieSearchWebsite
+  update:
+    refactor is coming soon.
+I plan to make it a dedicated website to watch any movie ever know.

 ### This website is build using a replace content on the html.
 #### 1. Firstly, a single card is built on the html
 #### 2. The page is given a style that matches a card in the css